kylelin12/eating-mongos/README.md

 ### How to run

 * `python mongo.py`: Regular version for runs
 * `python mongo_pretty.py`: Run this if you like pretty outputs.
-Needs pprint module.
+Needs pprint module.mu

 ---